How to Find the Base of a Shape

 Scientific Explanation and Geometric Principles

 Understanding why we identify a base the way we do requires a look at the underlying geometric principles.
 The base is not merely a random side; it is a reference line or plane that serves as the foundation for measurement.
-Day to day, in Euclidean geometry, the base of a polygon is a segment of its perimeter.
+In Euclidean geometry, the base of a polygon is a segment of its perimeter.
 For triangles, any side can technically serve as a base, but the choice dictates which height you must use.
 If you choose the bottom side as the base, the height is the vertical line rising from the opposite vertex to that side.

 Different Shapes, Different Bases